paopaololo/cms-health-mlr-2024-analysis/readme.md

 ├── README.md
 ├── workbook/
 │   └── Simplified Health MLR Interpretation Study - 2024.xlsx
-├── data/
-│   └── raw CMS files are not redistributed here
 ```

 Note: The workbook is the primary project artifact.
 The raw CMS files can be downloaded from CMS directly.